-- Retirement savings – are you making IRA, Roth IRA, 401(k), or other retirement plan contributions?
+Are you making IRA, Roth IRA, 401(k), or other retirement plan contributions?
 Is there room in the budget to increase your contributions to pre-tax retirement accounts and lower your taxable income?
 If you are currently in a lower tax bracket, have you considered making Roth contributions rather than pre-tax contributions?
 If you anticipate a lower income year, could you convert some pre-tax IRA/401(k) balances to Roth IRA/401(k)?

-- Health care costs – are you taking advantage of all available pre-tax health care arrangements?
+Are you taking advantage of all available pre-tax health care arrangements?
 Does your employer offer a health care Flexible Spending Account (FSA), a high-deductible health insurance plan with a Health Savings Account (HSA), or a Health Reimbursement Account (HRA)?

 Tax Credits for Working Families

 Several tax credits are available that benefit working families.
 These tax credits for working families have certain rules and are subject to limitations, so be sure to know the details.
-More information is available on IRS.gov.
+More information is available at IRS.gov.

 Child Tax Credit

 The Child Tax Credit is up to $2,000 per dependent child under age 17.
 Of this $2,000 credit, up to $1,400 of the credit can be refundable, meaning that it could be paid to you as a refund if your federal tax liability has been reduced to $0.
-The credit begins to phase-out for high-income taxpayers ($200,000 of modified adjusted gross income for single filers and $400,000 of MAGI for married couples filing jointly).
+The credit begins to phase out for high-income taxpayers ($200,000 of modified adjusted gross income for single filers and $400,000 of MAGI for married couples filing jointly).

 Family Tax Credit

 The Credit for Other Dependents, also nicknamed the “family tax credit,” is a non-refundable credit of up to $500 for dependents who do not qualify for the Child Tax Credit.
-This could apply for parents who claim children age 17 or older as dependents.
+This could apply to parents who claim children age 17 or older as dependents.
 It could also apply to taxpayers who are caring for elderly parents or other relatives, provided they meet the requirements for claiming these individuals as dependents.
 The same phase-out rules apply as for the Child Tax Credit.